psiace-archive/awesome-stars/README.md

 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [pola-rs/nodejs-polars](https://github.com/pola-rs/nodejs-polars) - nodejs front-end of polars
 - [aporia-ai/mlplatform-workshop](https://github.com/aporia-ai/mlplatform-workshop) - 🍫 Example code for a basic ML Platform based on Pulumi, FastAPI, DVC, MLFlow and more
 - [book-searcher-org/book-searcher](https://github.com/book-searcher-org/book-searcher) - Easy and fast book searcher, create and search your private library.
+Index metadata for over 10 million books in one minute as well as search in 30µs.
 - [naveenrajm7/rpmbuild](https://github.com/naveenrajm7/rpmbuild) - A GitHub Action to build RPMs from source code and spec file, uses rpmbuild .
 - [calcom/cal.com](https://github.com/calcom/cal.com) - Scheduling infrastructure for absolutely everyone.
 - [STRRL/gha-ci-grid](https://github.com/STRRL/gha-ci-grid) -